All Episodes

 Newt Gingrich, 27% favorable, 56% unfavorable.

-Believe me, Republicans in Congress will be terrified to run with this man for fear.
+Believe me, Republicans in Congress will be terrified to run with this man for fear they will lose the House and the Senate.

-They will begin to do what they can to try to defeat him because they fear he can't win the election, and moreover, he may drag many of them down to defeat with him.
+They will begin to do what they can to try to defeat him because they fear he can't win the election.

-Inside the Beltway Conventional Wisdom, folks.
+Inside the Beltway Convention of Wisdom, folks.

 Newt can't win.

-They'll lose the House in the Senate.
+They'll lose the House and the Senate.

-It's a blood bed.
+It's a bloodbed.

 It's over.

-It's a full fledged panic.
+It's a full-fledged panic.

 They wanted Mitch Daniels.